Hail to the Thief: Exploring Attacks and Defenses in Decentralised GRPO: System Setup: Decentralised RL and Adversarial Modelling

-\paragraph{Adversarial Model} A number \(f\) of dishonest nodes participate in the training who collaborate to inject unwanted behaviour within other nodes' models by sharing carefully engineered completions during the allgather step.
-Attackers have access to oracle answers for each prompt, either from the dataset directly or from surrogate sources (e.g. Internet, an already fitted model for this task, and so on and so forth).
-The goal of the attacker can be any chosen attack, which deviates the LLM from its expected "safe" behaviour, and does not degrade its performance on the reward function.
+\paragraph{Adversarial Model.} A number \(f\) of dishonest nodes participate in the training who collaborate to inject unwanted behaviour within other nodes' models by sharing carefully engineered completions during the allgather step.
+Attackers, like all participants, have access to the reward model/function and to a ground final answer (for math tasks) or unit tests (for coding tasks).
+Additionally, attackers have access to oracle chain-of-thought solutions for each prompt, either from the dataset directly (which is the case for most commonly used datasets \cite{gsm8k,omi}) or from surrogate sources (e.g. Internet, querying the trained model, or manually generated solutions for a subset of the data).
+The goal of the attacker can be any chosen attack that deviates the LLM from its expected "safe" behaviour, and does not degrade its performance on the reward function.